KRUISIN' KANINES AGILITY AND DOG SPORTS

 Picture

 DINA MELENDEZ -- Dina fell into agility with her Soft-Coated Wheaten Terriers in 2006 and was captivated with training her dogs in dog sports.
-Besides agility, her dogs have competed in barn hunt, scentwork, tricks, rally, and FAST CAT.
-Her first dogs, Boone and Raphael, appeared in the Emmy award-winning movie "The Normal Heart" starring Julia Roberts and Mark Ruffalo, which was where her love for teaching “tricks” expanded.
+Besides Agility, her dogs have competed in Barn Hunt, Scent Work, Tricks, Rally, and FAST CAT.
+Her first dogs, Boone and Raphael, appeared in the Emmy award-winning movie "The Normal Heart," starring Julia Roberts and Mark Ruffalo, which is where her love for teaching “tricks” expanded.

-Dina’s classes focus on solid foundations on all pieces of agility equipment, adding in handling, concepts, and behaviors in incremental steps.
-Dina strives to instill confidence in her students as they learn the tools needed to perform the necessary fundamentals.
-Along the way, they also develop appropriate habits.
-Dina's many years of teaching these behaviors helps the handler understand the aspects of positive reinforcement and behavior generalization, all while having fun!
+Dina’s classes focus on solid foundations on all pieces of agility equipment, adding in handling concepts and behaviors in incremental steps.
+Dina strives to instill confidence in her students and their dogs as they learn the tools needed to perform the necessary fundamentals and appropriate habits.
+Dina's vast experience teaching these behaviors helps the handler understand the aspects of positive reinforcement and behavior generalization, all while having fun!

 Picture